 We felt like we were leaving home every time we drove back North on I-95.
 It was decided.

 Both of us were born and raised in the same Philadelphia suburb.
 It was difficult to move away, but we’ve given family and friends a fabulous place to visit.
-While my son misses cheese steaks, he is good with cheese grits.
-My daughter attends college at Penn State, but has a sweet spring break and summer spot.
+Our son misses cheese steaks, he is good with cheese grits.
+My daughter is off at college (Penn State), but has a sweet spring break and summer spot.